Crush the AFSW IFT- Learn HOW to Build a Strategy to Optimal Performance

 Because of changes of the above tests as well as the changes from crunches to plank poses for regular military (Navy, Air Force, Army, USMC included), changes to how you prepare must occur as well as changes to how you actually strategize to the tests must occur.

-Here is a breakdown of the Air Force PAST Test, the Official PAST Form and minimum standards for all the jobs within the Air Force Special Warfare Open Enlistment (SWOE): See PDF above for complete details or chart for changes in order and minimum standards as of April 2020.
+Here is a breakdown of the Air Force IFT Test, the Official IFT Form and minimum standards for all the jobs within the Air Force Special Warfare Open Enlistment (SWOE): See PDF above for complete details or chart for changes in order and minimum standards as of April 2020.

-Minimum Physical Ability and Stamina Test (PAST) for Air Force Special Warfare
+Minimum Initial Fitness Test (IFT) for Air Force Special Warfare

 SWOE / Active Duty (AD):